-Looks like we are celebrating another Top 5 Wednesday here at Reel Literature!
-Since we are “lucky” enough to have 5 Wednesdays in the month of January, T5W Host, Sam from Thoughts on Tomes, is giving us a freebie where we can choose any topic of interest.
-Since I missed out on this previous topic, I decided to revisit January’s earlier topic of “Reading Resolutions.”
-Keep reading if you’re interested in knowing what my reading goals are for 2019!
+Looks like we have another Top 5 Wednesday here at Reel Literature!
+Since we are “lucky” enough to have 5 Wednesdays in the month of January, T5W Host, Sam from Thoughts on Tomes, is giving us a freebie for the last Wednesday in January.
+We can choose any topic of interest!
+Since we missed out on this previous topic, we are revisiting January 2019’s earlier topic of “Reading Resolutions.”

 Read at least 10 books written by women.